ASVAHINI/ASVAHINI/README.md

 ### 🔍 **What I Do**
 - 📊 Data Analysis & Engineering using Python, SQL, and Apache Spark.
-- ☁️ Cloud Computing with AWS, Google Cloud, and Azure.
+- ☁️ Cloud Computing with AWS and Azure.
 - 🛠️ Creating ETL pipelines and optimizing data workflows.
 - 🤖 Experimenting with Machine Learning models for real-world use cases.
 - 📜 Writing clean, efficient, and maintainable code.